Olga-smart/test/readme.md

     >   ┣ 📜header.pug
     >   ┗ 📜style.scss    <--- plugin will not see this file
     > ```

+3. The components folder that we pass to the plugin should have the following structure: `[components folder] > [component folder] > [pug, scss and js files of the component]`.

 ## Settings
 | Option           | Data-Attr              | Defaults | Type    | Description          |